ADVISORY BOARD OF THE WORKFORCE INSTITUTE AT KRONOS

 Before starting ITM Group, Sharlyn was vice president of human resources for Right Management Consultants, one of the world’s largest organizational consulting firms.
 She has designed and implemented highly successful programs for employee retention, internal and external customer satisfaction, and leadership development.
 Publications such as Reuters, The New York Times, ABC News, TODAY, Readers Digest, Men’s Health, Mashable and The Wall Street Journal have sought out her expertise on topics related to human resources and the workplace.

 Sharlyn launched HR Bartender to provide a “friendly place for everyday workplace issues.”
-The site has been recognized as one of the Top 10 Business Blogs Worth Reading by the Society for Human Resource Management (SHRM).
-And she recently published her first book, “Essential Meeting Blueprints for Managers,” which is available on Amazon.
+The site has been recognized as one of the Top 5 Blogs Read by HR Professionals by the Society for Human Resource Management (SHRM).
+She is the author of “Essential Meeting Blueprints for Managers,” and ”Manager Onboarding: 5 Steps for Setting New Leaders Up for Success,” which are available on Amazon.

 Senior Director Customer Experience & Services Marketing, Kronos